thaddeuspearson/Understanding_DirtyCOW/README.md

 <br>

-In this main function, all of the necessary steps to complete a successful dirtyCOW attack will be called.
-We will need to disect this line by line to get a full understanding of how this script is actually working under the hood.
+**In this main function, all of the necessary steps to complete a successful DirtyCOW attack will be called.
+We will need to disect this line by line to get a full understanding of how this script is actually working under the hood.**

 <br>